wilburforce83/node-ttastromech/readme.md

 const astromech = droidChatter.astro; // astromech voice

-var string = "Hello, I'm R2D2, beep boop." // string to translate
+var string = "Hello, I'm R2D2, beep boop." // string to translate droidChatter.astro(string); // translate to astromech and play back

-let usableWavFile = astromech(string); // translate and playback the file on the host machine
 ```

 At the moment, there is no way to play the file through a client machine if this package is used on a webserver.
 It has been designed to run on a host machine used as "brain" for prop and puppet droid builds.